IFTTT Alternatives: For People Ready to Scale

 Pros

-• No per-task billing when self-hosted.
+• No per-task billing when self-hosting, which can reduce long-term costs for advanced users.

 Cons

-• Steep learning curve for non-technical users.
+• Steeper learning curve for anyone without technical experience.

-• Requires maintenance if hosted internally.
+• Requires hosting, monitoring, and updates if managed internally.

 Integrately – Best for one-click automation setups